 – Can I sign a pact with Satan to make me rich?

 Believe me if it were that easy, everyone would do it!
 The myth of pact signing for riches and fame comes from Christianity.
 In the tale of Faust, he summons the devil and sells his soul for temporary fame.
 Afterwards the devil returns to claim it back.
-This is a Christian cautionary tale about soul selling.
+This is a Christian cautionary tale about soul selling and leaving Christianity.
 For details on this visit my post at the Spiritual Satanist blog: Satan Make Me Rich (or Popular, Or..)

 Pact making in Satanism generally serves two purposes.
 First, it creates an outlet for self initiation into Satanism.
 Additionally, pact-making allows the Satanist to create a personal bond with Satan.
 This is an important step in becoming a Satanist.

 If you want to try and sell your soul, an immaterial object, for something material you are welcome to try.
 Of course then you will also have to wrestle with the idea that your soul does not belong to you.
 This is because you are going against the Christian god to accomplish this.

 – Can you go back after becoming a Satanist or Signing a Pact?